Team-Nessus/TeamNessus/README.md

 Jeff

 # Project Description:
-This project will encompass perfomring a penetration test against a remote system.
+This project will encompass performing a penetration test against a remote system.
 Then implement software and services to secure the system from attacks.